MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/org-service/samples/reschedule-cancel-recurring-appointment.md

 ### Setup

 1. Checks for the current version of the org.
-2. Defines an anonymous type to define the possible recurrence pattern values and posible values for days of the week.
+2. Defines an anonymous type to define the possible recurrence pattern values and possible values for days of the week.
 3. Defines an anonymous type to define tbe possible values for recurrence rule pattern end type.
 4. The `RecurringAppointmentMaster` creates a new recurring appointment.